htcondor/htcondor/docs/admin-manual/networking.rst

 A daemon may be listening on one, some, or all of its machine's addresses.
 (See ``NETWORK_INTERFACE`` :index:`NETWORK_INTERFACE`.)
 Daemons may presently list at most two addresses, one IPv6 and one IPv4.
-Each address is the “most public” address of its protocol; by default, the IPv6 address is listed first.
-HTCondor selects the “most public” address heuristically.
+Each address is the "most public" address of its protocol; by default, the IPv6 address is listed first.
+HTCondor selects the "most public" address heuristically.

 Nonetheless, there are two cases in which HTCondor may not use an IPv6